Jonius7/SteamUI-OldGlory/README.md

   - <u>Large</u>		  `222`
 - ***Landscape Images JS Tweaks***  - corresponds to Main Option **Landscape Game Images**.
 No need to configure manually.
 - **Stop What's New Events from Loading** - removes loading of What's New Events
-- **Game Properties Window Size** - Reduce width of Game Properties window to closely match old one
 - **Press Enter to Launch Games** - Selected game in game list will launch upon pressing Enter
 - **Expand Show more Details Panel by default** - The Show More Details Panel (i) will expand by default on game page load
 - **Dim Uninstalled Games** - Dim Uninstalled games on HOME page